Vlado Janković: Professional career

+Janković then led a successful 2023–2024 campaign with Karditsa.

+On January 4, 2025, Janković signed with Peristeri for the rest of the season.
+On July 15, 2025, he renewed his contract for an additional year.

 National team career

 Greek junior national team

 Janković won the gold medal at the 2008 FIBA Europe Under-18 Championship, while playing with the junior Greek national basketball team.
 Janković also won the silver medal at the 2009 FIBA Under-19 World Cup and the gold medal at the 2009 FIBA Europe Under-20 Championship.
 He also won the silver medal at the 2010 FIBA Europe Under-20 Championship with Greece's junior national team.

 Greek senior national team

 Janković became a member of the senior men's Greek national basketball team in 2013, when he was invited to train with the team during its preparation phase before the EuroBasket 2013.

 Personal life

 Janković speaks Greek, Serbian, and English fluently.
 In September 2012, Jankovic began dating former Greek model Elena Papadopoulou and on July 21, 2018 they married in Paros.
 On September 7, 2019, Papadopoulou gave birth to their first child, a son Maximo Jankovic.